 Another way to get an apples-to-apples test would be using the same pen (as opposed to a large number of identical pens).
 The problem with doing this with a fountain pen is that no matter how thorough you clean a pen, it’ll always retain some ink and water from your previous usage, so the ink you are testing can be affected.
 This might be a minor impact, but when combined with the time it takes to do a thorough cleaning, it’s an issue.

 The solution is to use a pen that’s incredibly easy to clean.
 That means something that’s not designed to retain a lot of ink in its feed.
 The prime candidate for this is a dip pen.
 Usually used for calligraphy and drawing, these pens are ideal for switching ink colors as they don’t have their own source of ink built ink.

-Pens that will work for this application are comic pens and calligraphy pens, for example a Speedball calligraphy set which will get you five nibs and a nib holder for $11.54.
+Pens that will work for this application are comic pens and calligraphy pens, for example a Speedball calligraphy set which will get you five nibs and a nib holder for about $12.

 A glass pen is a type of dip pen that is made entirely of glass.
 It usually as a swirled, ice cream cone-looking feed that can retain enough ink for a sentence or two.
 These pens are usually used for letter writing and calligraphy but they are great for ink testing because they are incredibly easy to clean and retain no ink at all.

 - Repeatable testing without more ordering